Essential Real Estate Forms and Documents for Massachusetts Home Sellers

 How does the title transfer process work?

-The title transfer process in Massachusetts involves several steps and necessary documents to officially change ownership:
+In Massachusetts, the title transfer process entails numerous steps and paperwork required to officially shift ownership:

-• Execution of the Deed: The seller signs the title over to the buyer.
+- Execution of the Deed: The seller signs the title to the buyer.

 This process is essential for legally recognized ownership transfer.